-Approximately 66% of the employees of the Nursery are subject to a collective bargaining agreement with the Federation of Social Justice Advocates.
+Approximately 71% of the employees of the Nursery are subject to a collective bargaining agreement with the Federation of Social Justice Advocates.
 The agreement expires on June 30, 2025.

-Approximately 68% of pledges receivable were from two donors and 39% were from one donor for the years ended June 30, 2022 and 2021, respectively.
+Approximately 68% of pledges receivable were from two donors for the year ended June 30, 2022.